Working with a Clinical Student Intern

 Internship is a rite of passage for ALL helping & medical professions.
 Our interns are graduate students currently enrolled in accredited programs including Counseling, Rehabilitation Counseling or Social Work around the Triangle area.
 Interns have finished- or are about to finish- all required coursework from their graduate programs, and are working towards completing internship hours so that they can pursue licensure in a mental health field.

 Here at Three Oaks, Clinical Student Interns have the same expectations as all other clinicians on the team, including maintaining a caseload and completing administrative tasks.
-However, interns execute these expectations on a smaller scale to make room for other expectations as outlined by their graduate program.
+However, interns execute these expectations on a smaller scale to make room for other expectations as outlined by their graduate programs.

 What's it like working with an intern?

 Our interns also attend regular consultations with members of our clinical staff.
-Consultations involve getting feedback from peers about one’s work with individual clients.
+Consultations involve receiving feedback from peers about one’s work with individual clients.
 This collaboration allows exposure to many different therapeutic styles & techniques which translates to YOU having a provider who is able to meet your concerns from a variety of professional, clinical lenses!
 No identifying information about a client is shared during consultations.

 Interns are also still students, which means that the latest clinical research is woven into their graduate curricula, beneficially informing their direct work with you during therapy sessions.